MohamedKadi/pfe-Bghit_Nkri-v2/README.md

 # Rental Housing Platform API

 A Node.js backend API for a rental housing platform that enables users to list properties, search for rentals, leave reviews, and manage their accounts.
-The platform includes an administrative system for content moderation and user management.

 ## Features